hyundai-robotics/doc-hi6-n-maintenance/3-installation/6-connection/6-user-eth-port-conn.md

 ﻿# 3.6.6.
-Connection of the Ethernet Port for the User (Option)
+Connection of the Ethernet Port for the User

 The Ethernet port for the user is located on the front door of the controller.
 The pin descriptin and connection with a Pc are as follows.</br></br>